All Episodes

 You see churches being blown up by terrorist organizations.

-And uh you come to Israel and you see churches, synagogues, mosques that are protected because we believe in religious liberty.
+And you come to Israel and you see churches, synagogues, mosques that are protected because we believe in religious liberty.

 Yeah, we'll have a crazy person from time to time, but we have a fundamental respect for all the great faiths, which is why only a free and democratic Israel will protect the city of Jerusalem for all the great faiths.

-So I got should we cut it here?
+So I got, should we cut it here?

 Okay.

-So we got one more question for I got about another minute.
+So we got one more question for.

-Sorry about that, I want to make sure.
+I want to make sure.

 Sure.

-Um, and this is kind of a question off the cuff here.
+And this is kind of a question off the cuff here.

-What and I want the American people to truly understand what is and how much of a threat is Israel under on a daily basis.
+And I want the American people to truly understand what is and how much of a threat is Israel under on a daily basis.

-Well, we first of all understand that there are countries and movements that want to destroy us, that want to destroy Israel to wipe it off the map.
+Well, we, first of all, understand that there are countries and movements that want to destroy us, that want to destroy Israel to wipe it off the map.

 That is exactly what the Iranian leadership says.